 This training lasts from 2 to 4 weeks and happens during spring, between April to early June.

 Quick Tip: It’s best to take up paragliding around sunset, as the views are the best.
 However, this also depends on the weather as it is too unpredictable.
 But if you have time and are willing to risk it, you can get lucky.

-The easiest way to observe a wonderful sunset is to head to the landing site, where you get to see the sunset right in front of you.
-If you prefer watching it from the top, take a hike to Keori village, which lies behind the terraced fields opposite to the landing site.
+If you prefer watching sunsets from the top instead of right in front of you at landing site, take a hike to Keori village, which lies behind the terraced fields opposite to the landing site.
 You’ll get even better views.

 Also, the other place is the road leading to the Palpung Monastery.
 This road amidst the mountains is great for a walk and a sunset.

 Close to Bir bus station is a tea factory, which organises tours for visitors, where you will get to see how tea is made from the scratch.
 It is one of the things to do in Bir where you will get a chance to visit tea gardens and a traditional tea factory.